trsong/trsong.github.io/_posts/2016-08-04-DesignPatterns.markdown

 **Concurrency patterns** are those types of design patterns that deal with the multi-threaded programming paradigm.
 Examples of this class of patterns include:

 * **Binding Properties Pattern**: Combining multiple observers to force properties in different objects to be synchronized or coordinated in some way.
+* **Asynchronous method invocation**: Asynchronous pattern is a client-side support that doesn't block the calling thread while waiting for a reply.
+Instead, the calling thread is notified when the reply arrives.

 <br />